josh-holder/josh-holder.github.io/_posts/2023-12-04-judgement.md

 4. Try new training methods - perhaps it's best to train each model one at a time in sequence.
 This could improve stability because when gradient are updates are made w/r/t one model, behavior of other models is consistent
 5. Increase the amount of information available to models (although this would also require significant increases in computing resources).

 Overall, this was a fantastic excuse to level up my software engineering, machine learning practitioner, and Judgment-playing skills.
-One day, I'd love to apply these ideas to achieve superhuman AI at not only Judgment, but all trick-taking card games.
+One day, I'd love to apply these ideas to develop an AI which is superhuman not only at Judgment, but at all trick-taking card games.